-I used to ask my clients to spend an hour a day in a quiet place, practising the homework that I set.
-That was unrealistic!
-Now, all I require from my clients is honesty about what they can realistically achieve.
-Practice is most useful when done for 5 minutes, twice a day.
+All I require from my clients is honesty about what they can realistically achieve.
+Practice is most useful when done for a 5-15 minutes, a few times a day.
 If you require set tasks, that’s fine.
 If you are unable to set aside time for home practice, I will offer suggestions about how your practice can be incorporated into your daily life –after all, speech and language is an essential part of every waking moment.

 After each billing block of 6 sessions, you and I will review progress.
 We agree upon what basis we want to continue – have a break, meet less frequently, or end therapy.
 This might be because the treatment is complete with a good outcome, or maybe because therapy is no longer having the impact required by you.